CanExport SMEs - Applicant’s guide

 4.1 Target markets

-CanExport SMEs supports market diversification by helping Canadian companies introduce their products and services to new international markets.
+CanExport SMEs supports market diversification by helping Canadian companies introduce their products and services in up to 5 new and eligible Target markets.

-We consider a market new and eligible if, during the company’s last complete tax reporting year (or last 12 months for monthly and quarterly filers), sales for that particular market were:
+A Target market is new and eligible if, during the company's last complete tax reporting year (or last 12 months for monthly and quarterly filers) sales for that market were:

-- less than 10% of the company’s total sales (domestic and international sales combined)
+- sales for that target market must be less than 10% of the company's total sales (domestic and international sales combined).

 4.2 Ineligible markets

-Efforts to introduce new business lines in markets where the applicant has already made more than $100,000 in revenue or more than 10% of the company’s total sales are not eligible for CanExport SMEs funding.
-To determine sales in a given market, CanExport SMEs considers brick-and-mortar retail sales as well as online sales.
+Efforts to introduce new business lines in markets where the applicant has already generated more revenue than defined in section 4.1 are not eligible for funding.
+To determine sales in a market, CanExport SMEs considers brick-and-mortar retail sales as well as online sales.

-Moreover, Canada has sanctions and related measures in place against a number of countries and sectors.
-Sanctions may also be against specific individuals and entities.
+Moreover, it is important for applicants to stay informed about Canadian economic sanctions.
+Sanctions may be placed against a country or a specific individual or entity.
 CanExport SMEs may decline funding for reasons of national interest.
 For more information, please visit Current sanctions imposed by Canada.

 4.3 Sub-national markets